 The ZIG/ZAG/ZINES collection made its debut pop-up appearance accompanied by a series of free zine-making workshops at Coleford Library in April 2024.

-Since then, we’ve toured the collection and run zine-making workshops at libraries, festivals, museums and art centres, helping everyone from looked-after children to charity staff teams to find new ways to express and share their perspectives on the world.
+Over the next two years, we toured the collection and ran zine-making workshops at libraries, festivals, and art centres, helping everyone from looked-after children to charity staff teams to find new ways to express and share their perspectives on the world.

 Browse our digital zines

-Many of the zines in our collection are only available in paper format, but we do occasionally publish digital zines – you can view and download these (and more) over at our Itch.io page.
+The majority of zines in the collection were only available in paper format, but we did occasionally publish digital zines – you can view and download these (and more) over at our Itch.io page.

 That’s not MY neurodiversity movement!